301 vs 302 Redirects: What They Are & When To Use Them

 For more information about canonicals, check out this resource by Ahrefs.

-An infographic that describes when you should use 302 redirects and the benefits of doing so.
+An infographic of two browsers that show when you should use a 302 redirect.

 How Do These Redirects Affect My SEO?